VincentWei/MiniGUI/README.md

 By enabling the compositing schema, MiniGUI now provides a better implementation for multi-process environment:

-- Easy to implement advanced user interfaces with alpha blending, blurring, and so on.
+- Easy to implement advanced user interfaces with rounded corners, alpha blending, blurring, and so on.
 - Easy to implement animations for switching among main windows.
 - Better security.
 One client cannot read/write contents in/to
   another windows owned by other clients.